OloruntobiOlurombi/Promote-to-Production-Blue-Green-Deployment/README.md

 - You should have finished the previous project below:

-> Project: Remote Control Using Ansible,
+> Project: Remote Control Using Ansible-2,

 > Project: Infrastructure Creation,